gerarddejong/heat-pump-telemetry-exporter/README.md

 # Security Considerations

 It is recommended that you never make your heat pump direclty accessible to the internet.
-One method would be put a Raspberry Pi in between the heat pump and the rest of your network in order to isolate it by connecting the headpump to the ethernet jack of the Pi and then connecting the Pi to you Wifi via the Pi's built in Wifi or an USB dongle.
+One method would be put a Raspberry Pi in between the heat pump and the rest of your network in order to isolate it by connecting the heat pump to the ethernet jack of the Pi and then connecting the Pi to you Wifi via the Pi's built in Wifi or an USB dongle.

 This can be further secured with a firewall such as [UFW](https://en.wikipedia.org/wiki/Uncomplicated_Firewall#:~:text=Uncomplicated%20Firewall%20(UFW)%20is%20a,to%20be%20easy%20to%20use.) and serving metrics via https.